knovatu/knovatu.github.io/_posts/2023-10-01-terminal-shortcuts.md

 mermaid: true
 ---

-If you are a Linux user and you also like to use the terminal, this terminal shortcuts will be very useful for your daily tasks.
+If you are a Linux user,and you also like to use the terminal, this terminal shortcuts will be very useful for your daily tasks.

-### Ctrl + A (Move to the start of the line)
+## Ctrl + A (Move to the start of the line)

-When you press the `Ctrl + a`, it will shift the cursor to the beginning of the line which can be really helpful when you write a long command and want to make changes at the beginning of the line.
+When you press the `Ctrl + a`, it will shift the cursor to the beginning of the line, which can be really helpful when you write a long command and want to make changes at the beginning of the line.

 ### Ctrl + E (Move to the end of the line)